List connected devices

 # Stream one process and only show the selected fields

-pymobiledevice3 developer dvt sysmon process monitor pid 123 --key name --key cpuUsage --key physFootprint
+pymobiledevice3 developer dvt sysmon process monitor process --filter pid=123 --key name --key cpuUsage --key physFootprint

 # Stream one process with human-readable memory sizes

-pymobiledevice3 developer dvt sysmon process monitor pid 123 --key name --key physFootprint --human
+pymobiledevice3 developer dvt sysmon process monitor process --filter name=SpringBoard --key name --key physFootprint --human

 # Stream oslog